Counties Manukau District Health Board (“CMDHB”) is committed to protecting your privacy.

 This statement applies to information gathered by us, our contractors, or any other third parties engaged by us.

-This section explains how we collect, use and share information to fulfil our obligations of providing health care to the population of South Auckland and ensuring that we maintain the quality of the services we deliver.
+This section explains how we collect, use and share information to fulfil our obligations of providing health care and ensuring that we maintain the quality of the services we deliver.

 Collecting your personal information